 We are obsessed with labels and those labels direct our belief system.
 Labels are what define for us what is right or wrong and what our roles in life are.
 You are a woman so your role is to be a caregiver.
 You are a man so your role is to be a provider.
 These beliefs simplify, but they do not enable growth and exploration.
 Growth and exploration come when we suspend beliefs and question everything.

-Why do we have to believe?
-Because it gives context to this crazy world.
-We believe there is a reason behind the madness.
-There is an end game in sight.
-We believe because it gives us a sense that someone or something is in control.
+Why do we believe in labels?
+Because they give context to this crazy world.
+Labeling others helps us believe there is a reason behind the madness.
+We believe in labels because it gives us a sense that someone, some group, or something is in control.

 I listen to a wonderful podcast called Hardcore History by Dan Carlin and he did a show about the start of WW1 where he opened by explaining that people believe in conspiracies because it is more comforting to think there is a secret group somewhere in control than it is to think that everything is random and that the act of one man can change the course of the world.

-I just watched an enlighting TED talk called The Power of Self-Deception.
-In one section Michael Shermer gives the audience a thought-experiment.
+In the enlighting TED talk called The Power of Self-Deception, Michael Shermer gives the audience a thought-experiment.
 You are walking through the plains and you hear the grass ruffle.
 Is it the wind or a predator?
 If it was the wind, but you believed it was a predator, no harm done.
 If it was a predator and you believed it was the wind, you are dead.
-This thought-experiment shows why we will believe the worse case scenario almost everytime.
+This thought-experiment shows why we need to label everything in our environment and why we are willing to believe the worse case scenario almost everytime.

 Not long ago I posted an article on Facebook about how children raised in a secular home turn out as pretty good people.
 A Facebook friend questioned what would be the motive for a person to behave morally if they do not believe in God.
 I am fascinated by that question no matter how many times I hear it.
 Do we not all experience the joys of being good to each other and creating an environment of peace and happiness whether or not God exists?
 Perhaps, if we focused on just being good to each other more and focused less on labeling and imposing our beliefs on each other, we can find the comfort, control, and understanding that we seek when we choose to believe.